Support And Resistance

 Making Trading Decisions Based on Support and Resistance

-💡 Using Support and Resistance to Set Entry and Exit Points
+How to Set Entry and Exit Points with Support and Resistance

 • Buy near support levels when you see bullish patterns.